 - Commission on Collegiate Nursing Education

-- Council on Academic Accreditation of the American Speech-Language-Hearing Association
+- Council for Accreditation of American Speech-Language-Hearing Association

 - Council on Education for Public Health